tomxp411/Altair8800/README.md

 ## SdFat

-SdFat 1.1.1 is required.
+SdFat 1.1.4 is required.
 You will need to downgrade to SdFat in the Arduino IDE to compile this version of the software.

+## AutoRun Feature

+You can now automatially select a configuration profile and launch a ROM or boot a disk at startup.

+To select a configuration profile, set the front panel switch 7 up.
+Select the profile number you'd like to load on switches 0-6.
+WHen you power up the system, the selected profile will automatically be loaded.
+This makes it easy to do things like switch to different terminals or use the USB connection without having to hold DEPOSIT every time you start the Altair.

+Turn SW7 off to disable profile selection.

+You can also automatically launch a selected program on system startup.
+From the configuration menu, select an Aux1 program (u/U) that you would like to launch.
+Then set Auto Start to Enabled with "1", and save your settings to a profile.

+If this is saved to profile 0, the Altair will launch your program at boot.
+If this is saved to profiles 1 and up, you will need to select the profile with the front panel switches.
+(Hold DEPOSIT at boot, or set SW7 up to load the profile set by SW0-SW6.)